 - Grate a cup of paneer and add it to the kadhai and keep it on low flame.
 You can also crumble the paneer with a fork but make sure there are no lumps or big chunky pieces.

-5. Add a pinch of cardamom powder and a teaspoon of rose water/Gulab jal.
+- Add a pinch of cardamom powder and a teaspoon of rose water/Gulab Jal.
 Also, add a teaspoon of lemon juice.
 Mix everything well.

-6. Take a mould and line it with butter paper.
+- Take the mould and line it with butter paper.
 If you don’t have that, then grease it with some ghee.